-Embellishing the skin with permanent tattoos is an ancient practice which can be traced back thousands of years and to many different cultures of the ancient world.
-Historically humans all over the world have been adorning their skin for a variety of reasons; to mark their social status, in religious rites, to beautify, for protection, to give oneself magical powers, to heal illnesses or to relieve pain.
+Embellishing the skin with permanent tattoos is an ancient practice that can be traced back thousands of years and to many different cultures of the ancient world.
+Historically humans all over the world have been adorning their skin for a variety of reasons; to mark their social status, in religious rites, to beautify, for protection, to give themselves magical powers, to heal illnesses or to relieve pain.
 Often the body art was – and still is – used by various tribes in ignition rites, to mark coming of age or to commemorate other significant milestones in life.

 The oldest known tattoos date back to the 4th millennium BC.
 In recorded history, the earliest tattoos can be found in Egypt during the time of the construction of the great pyramids.
 Their owners are Egyptian mummies, who, perhaps, can get into the Guinness Book of Records, as owners of the most durable tattoos.

 In the nearly 24 years since he was discovered, Ötzi has provided a virtual treasure trove of information on the lives and times of Stone Age humans.
 He was discovered in 1991 by a pair of German hikers in the Otztal Alps, near the border between Austria and Italy.
 Mummified by the ebb and flow of glacial ice and discovered in the European Alps, the “Iceman” is the oldest intact human body ever found.
 He died around 3,500 B.C.

 The researchers working on Ötzi recently announced that they have finished mapping out the mummy’s body art, finding 61 tattoos in total.
 The task proved tricky since the centuries have darkened his skin, obscuring the tattoos from the naked eye.
 To make them visible without damaging the body, the team of scientists used novel multispectral photographic imaging techniques.
 The tattoos mostly consist of parallel lines and x’s likely made by rubbing charcoal into purposely made cuts.